 Lastly, once the overhead crane equipment has been tested for proper functionality, the installers will provide training to the operators and end-users on their new equipment.
 Training can range from a couple of hours to a couple of days—it all depends on the customer’s requirements.
 Most of the time, the training requirements will be written into the project specifications, so the length and thoroughness of training will be agreed-upon prior to installation.

 Training can be as simple as walking one operator through the basic motion controls of the crane, or it could be more in-depth focusing on troubleshooting maintenance issues for individual components and understanding and identifying diagnostics and fault codes.

 As you can see, successfully installing an overhead crane into an existing building structure requires active involvement from the customer’s production and operations departments, third-party engineers and surveyors, project managers, equipment suppliers, and installation technicians.
 With all of these moving pieces and parts, you’ll want to select a reputable and experienced overhead crane manufacturer to partner with for your overhead crane design and installation.

-Progressive Crane and FHS, Inc. have over 40 years of unparalleled experience and expertise in the erection and start-up installation of cranes, electrification systems, runways, and hoists.
+At Mazzella, we have over 40 years of unparalleled experience and expertise in the erection and start-up installation of cranes, electrification systems, runways, and hoists.
 We provide our customers with the best turn-key crane systems and offer complete installation, load testing, start up services, and operator training on every crane we sell.

 If you’re looking to partner with an experienced and reliable overhead crane manufacturer, or want to schedule a consultation, give us a call today.
 We offer free quotes and consultations on every project.